BESTSELLER/es-helper/README.md

 - kube-score (https://github.com/zegl/kube-score)

 ## How to
-The helper is available either as CircleCI ORB or as a plain docker image that can be included in your CI of choice.
+The helper is available either as CircleCI Orb or as a plain docker image that can be included in your CI of choice.

 ### Docker image
 Pull the image and run each of the commands.
 Default entrypoint is `sh`.

-### CircleCI ORB
+### CircleCI Orb
 Running it as part of your CircleCI pipeline is simple as:
 ```yaml
 version: 2.1